An overview of this chapter’s contents and take-aways can be found here.

 While it looks like we are almost there, there are two things that we need to address: (i) can we invert to obtain a unique solution? (ii) If we can, does this solution constitute a (strict) local minimum?
 (And is this local minimum global?)

 We know that matrices of the form for are always positive semi-definite: for , for .
 Now, recalling Chapter 2, this matrix is indeed positive definite if for any , , which is the case if has full column rank, i.e. no column of can be written as a linear combination of the remaining columns.
-In our case, has just two columns, and one of them is the vector containing only ones.
-Therefore, the matrix does not have full column rank if there exists such that for all , in which case the second column of , , can be expressed as .
+If the matrix is positive definite, it is invertible.

-Returning to the optimization problem, if the observations for , vary across individuals, then the unique solution is
+Returning to the optimization problem, if the matrix is invertible, then the unique solution is

 This solution , called the ordinary least squares (OLS) estimator, can be shown to have very strong theoretical properties: it is unbiased, i.e. , meaning that it is expected to estimate the true parameter , and within the class of all estimators that are unbiased, it has the lowest variance, i.e. it is expected to provide the estimate closest to for any given sample.
-This estimator always estimates the coefficients of the linear conditional expectations function , and as the excursion below discusses briefly, even if the conditional expectation function is not linear, the coefficients estimated by the OLS estimator recover the best linear prediction of given .
+This estimator always estimates the coefficients of the linear conditional expectations function , and even if the conditional expectation function is not linear, the coefficients estimated by the OLS estimator recover the best linear prediction of given .
 This is a crucial point: when you estimate OLS, you always estimate the best linear prediction, which corresponds to the conditional mean if it can be described by a linear function.
 Any discussion of “misspecification” or “estimation bias” does (or at least: should!) not argue that we are unable to recover the linear prediction coefficients, but that we are unable to interpret these coefficients in a causal/desired way.
-The last section addresses this issue to more detail.

 One thing we have only insufficiently addressed thus far is the quality of estimation.
 While the OLS estimator is not biased, and it is the “most efficient” estimator (lowest variance among the set of unbiased estimators), in practice, its variance (i.e., the expected squared error) can still be very high – just not as high as the one you would obtain with another estimator.
 Therefore, if you have a simple model and I tell you that OLS has been applied to obtain based on 10 data points, would you be confident to preclude that the true value of is 0?
 And would you rule out that it is 1?

 To answer such questions, we need to address the uncertainty associated with our estimation.
 Only once we can quantify this uncertainty we will be able to perform meaningful inference on the estimates we obtained.
-To do so, we rely on the key concepts of convergence in probability and convergence in distribution.
+To do so, we rely on the key concepts of convergence in probability and convergence in distribution established above.

-In our context, the random variable will be the OLS estimator.
-Treating the observations as realizations of independent and identically distributed random variables , the OLS estimator without concrete realizations of data points is
+In our context, the random variable will be the OLS estimator .
+Treating the observations as realizations of independent and identically distributed random variables , the OLS estimator is

 Theorem: Slutsky’s theorem.